-Knee’s Anterior cruciate ligament reconstruction rehabilitation physiotherapy at home or at the practice in London following ACL reconstruction surgery
+Knee’s Anterior cruciate ligament reconstruction rehabilitation physiotherapy at home in London or at the practice in Moorgate, Clapham or Belgravia following ACL reconstruction surgery

 Our specialised physiotherapist has years of experience dealing with patients that are recovering from ACL and knee surgery, and is trained in orthopaedic physiotherapy in France.
 He is also a qualified personal trainer, so he can help athletes get back into sport as quickly and as safely as possible after surgery.

 ACL reconstruction Rehabilitation at Home or at the practice

 London Home Visit Physiotherapy offer rehabilitation treatment after the surgery at your home in London, as it will be difficult to walk following the surgery and your knee will be in a brace for the first month of recovery.
 After the first month of rehabilitation, treatment can take place at the practice, either in Moorgate EC2 near Liverpool Street Station and Moorgate Station, Clapham SW4 between Clapham south and Clapham Common Belgravia SW1 near Victoria station.